The President and CEO of Symantec, Mr. Michael Brown said transparency and awareness are essential when user privacy is at stake.

 "However, our approach is that we need to be transparent to our customers."

-Let's mention that Symantec collects today telemetry from 110 million enterprise customers, and 60 million consumers, resulting in the company's database tracking 8.000.000.000.000 objects in real time, and updating at a rate of 200.000 rows per second!
+Note that Symantec currently collects telemetry data from 110 million enterprise customers, and 60 million consumers, resulting in the company's database tracking 8.000.000.000.000 objects in real time, and updated at a rate of 200.000 lines per second!

 "We have invested more than anyone else in understanding more about the threat landscape.
 "There are probably some governments that have invested so much; but I do not think there are other companies," Brown said.

-The company is currently building an analytics platform to make it available of the research it carries out and to third parties, through an API.
+The company is currently building an analytics platform to make its data available researchs that it also carries out to third parties, through an API.

 Brown said the data will be available to all stakeholders, including their competitors.
 Symantec's first application, using the platform, will be called Risk Insight, and will be available within the next six months.